Skip to contents

 • rms_threshold: Higher values require louder sounds; lower values detect quieter vocalizations

-• min_duration: Minimum bout length (filters out short sounds/noise)
+• min_duration: Minimum bout length (filters out short sounds or noise)

 • freq_range: Bandpass filter range (default: 1-8 kHz for zebra finch)